Appendix 3

 FROM a systematic theoretical point of view, we may imagine the process of evolution of an empirical science to be a continuous process of induction.

-Theories are evolved, and are expressed in short compass as statements of a large number of individual observations in the form of empirical laws, from which the general laws can be ascertained by comparison.
+Theories are evolved, and are expressed as statements of many individual observations in the form of empirical laws, from which the general laws can be ascertained by comparison.

-Regarded in this way, the development of a science bears some resemblance to the compilation of a classified catalogue.
-It is, as it were, a purely empirical enterprise.
+In this way, the development of a science bears is like the compilation of a classified catalogue.
+It is a purely empirical enterprise.

-But this point of view by no means embraces the whole of the actual process; for it slurs over the important part played by intuition and deductive thought in the development of an exact science.
+But this point of view does not embrace the whole of the actual process for it slurs over the important part played by intuition and deductive thought in the development of an exact science.

 As soon as a science has emerged from its initial stages, theoretical advances are no longer achieved merely by a process of arrangement.

-Guided by empirical data, the investigator rather develops a system of thought which, in general, is built up logically from a small number of fundamental assumptions, the so-called axioms.
+Guided by empirical data, the investigator rather develops a system of thought which is built up logically from a few fundamental assumptions, as axioms.

 We call such a system of thought a theory.

-The theory finds the justification for its existence in the fact that it correlates a large number of single observations, and it is just here that the “truth” of the theory lies.
+The theory finds the justification for its existence in the fact that it correlates many single observations.
+It is just here that the “truth” of the theory lies.

-Corresponding to the same complex of empirical data, there may be several theories, which differ from one another to a considerable extent.
+Corresponding to the same complex of empirical data, there may be several theories, which differ from one another considerably.

 But as regards the deductions from the theories which are capable of being tested, the agreement between the theories may be so complete, that it becomes difficult to find such deductions in which the two theories differ from each other.

-As an example, a case of general interest is available in the province of biology, in the Darwinian theory of the development of species by selection in the struggle for existence, and in the theory of development which is based on the hypothesis of the hereditary transmission of acquired characters.
+• the Darwinian theory of evolution by selection in the struggle for existence and the theory of development based on the hypothesis of the hereditary transmission of acquired characters.

 According to Newton’s law of gravitation, a planet revolving around the sun would travel in an ellipse.